How to Start an LLC in Illinois

 3. Appearance.
 It’s never fun being served a lawsuit.
 It’s even less fun and even damaging to your business reputation if you’re served in front of customers and business associates.

-Hiring a service like Northwest Registered Agent to handle your service of process mailings ensures your address is kept off the public record and you’re notified instantly when we receive time-sensitive documents on your behalf.
+Hiring a service like Northwest Registered Agent to handle your service of process mailings ensures that you’re notified instantly when we receive time-sensitive documents on your behalf.

 3. File Illinois Articles of Organization